Society of Women Writers and Journalists

 Society of Women Writers & Journalists (SWWJ) is a British learned society for professional women writers.

 The society's aims include the "encouragement of literary achievement, the upholding of professional standards, and social contact with fellow writers and others in the field".
 It was founded as the Society of Women Journalists in 1894 by J. S. Wood, the editor of The Gentlewoman.
 Original members included Mary Frances Billington, Lady Colin Campbell, Mrs. Frank Leslie, Henrietta Stannard, Charlotte O'Conor Eccles, Marie Belloc, Madeline Greenwood, Lady Violet Grevile, and Mrs. Jack Johnson.
 Charlotte Humphry was the organisation's first president.

 Rita Shell served as vice-president, and later Constance Hoster.
+Helen Colt was their Paris representative in the interwar period.

 The society began publishing a thrice yearly house magazine, Woman Journalist, in 1910.
 The society adopted its current name in 1954.
 The magazine's title was changed to Woman Writer in 2000.

 Since 2004, men who are published writers have been able to join the society as associate members.